20 Fun Things to do in Milwaukee in October

 The historic property features mostly antique apple trees dating back to the 1930s, so it’s a must-see for all orchard enthusiasts.

 There’s no apple picking allowed at Weston’s due to the historic nature of the orchard.
+It’s definitely one of the best things to do in Milwaukee in October.

 However, you can take part in a fascinating tour and leave with tons of new information about the traditional way to run an orchard and about the dozens of varieties planted here.
 It’s thus perfect when looking for fall getaways in Wisconsin!